22Neves/devsite-docs/guides/nuvemshop/discounts-installment-payments.en.md

 ------------
 * **External Checkout (Checkout Pro)**: You can define a global percentage discount for customers who choose the External Checkout.
 Enter the percentage value to deduct from the total purchase amount.

-## Configuration via the Mercado Pago plugin in Nuvemshop
+## Configuration via the Mercado Pago plugin in Tiendanube

 You can also set up the installment experiences for each checkout in your store through the Mercado Pago plugin's own Administrative Panel.
 To do this: